 There are many amazing cities to visit in Europe.
-Every city and street have their own character and charm.
+Every city and street has its own character and charm.
 Vibrant, full of great cafes, boutiques, street art, sophisticated art galleries, and eco-friendly, if you haven’t been to these 12 coolest neighborhoods in Europe, here are a few reasons to pin down your bucket list.

 - Rail Transport Is The Eco-Friendly Way To Travel.
 This article is written to educate about Train Travel by Save A Train, The Cheapest Train Tickets Website In The World.

 Far from the main tourist attractions in Berlin, the Neukolln neighborhood is an institute on its own.
 The cool neighborhood is a mix between old and new, cultures, urbanity, and recreational green spaces.

 Kababs, art galleries, and rooftop bars next to green parks make the Neukolln neighborhood one of the coolest in Europe.
 After a great day outdoors the huge Tempelhofer Feld, or Britzer Garden you could continue to the idyllic Richardplatz village or Klunkeranich car park turned rooftop bar.